Department of Biology

 Our focus is on undergraduate education.
-Today we have more than 400 undergraduate majors.
-Our ACM alpha chapter is alive and well; it is involved in social and educational activities, including competing in programming contests, Starcraft AI, and training in computer and network security.
-We also have an active IEEE Computer Science chapter.
-The department also hosts the annual Louisiana Computer Programming Classic (LCPC) which is a programming contest for high school students.
+Today we have more than 500 undergraduate majors.
+Our ACM alpha chapter is alive and well; it is involved in social and educational activities, including Science Day demonstration, competing in programming contests, and training in computer and network security.
+We also have an active IEEE Computer Science chapter as well as ACM-W student chapter.

 Informatics Undergraduate Program

-The Informatics Program offers the B.S. degree in informatics, with concentrations in business informatics, health informatics, media technology, systems administration, and web development.
+The Informatics Program offers the Bachelor of Science degree in informatics, with concentrations in Business, Cybersecurity, Health, Systems Administration, and Interactive Media Technology.
 The Program also offers an individualized concentration, which is intended to support the education of Informatics students whose professional and personal interests go beyond what is offered by way of the other concentrations.

-The School of Computing and Informatics has partnerships with more than 20 companies (visit our webpage for details).
-Several key technology companies recently have chosen to locate and/or establish facilities in Louisiana; these companies are: IBM, CenturyLink, CGI, Enquero, and Perficient (visit our webpage for details).
+The School of Computing and Informatics has partnerships with more than 20 companies.
+Several key technology companies recently have chosen to locate and/or establish facilities in Louisiana; these companies are IBM, CenturyLink, CGI, Enquero, and Perficient.
 In addition to the expected several thousand jobs created by these technology companies, so-called non-technology companies, e.g., Bell Helicopter, Benteler, ConAgra Foods, and others, also require computer and information technology solutions, which are developed and deployed by Informatics professionals.

 School of Geosciences

 The School of Geosciences at UL Lafayette specializes in earth science and environmental science education, research, and training.
 This includes natural and economic resources such as waters, soils, wetlands, hydrocarbons and solid minerals.
 It is estimated that the job market in these areas will grow 7% yearly, hence creating ~31,000 openings in the next 10 years.
 Our degree programs provide you with the knowledge, tools, and problem-solving capacity to address any of these needs.